 Take care of yourself.
 Eat healthy, exercise, learn ways to cut stress, and get enough rest.

 Keep a diary.
 Write down how you’re feeling.
 Not only will this be valuable info to share with your doctor, but it will also help you learn to express yourself.

-- Take control.
-There is often such a sense of uncertainty with MS that it may help to take control of the things in your life that you can control.
-You should also consider some of your life-planning issues, such as finances, work, adapting your home.
+Take control.
+MS comes with a lot of uncertainty, so it may help to take charge of the things in your life that you can control.
+Also keep in mind some of your life-planning issues, such as finances, work, and adapting your home.

 Be proactive about your health, get educated, and ask questions.